colab/colab/README.rst

   colab-admin runserver 0.0.0.0:8000

+Now you can access colab in your browser via http://localhost:8000

 **NOTE**: In case you want to keep the configuration file else where just set the desired location in environment variable **COLAB_SETTINGS**.